-buffer_read_into (buffer, dtype)
+buffer_read_into (buffer, ctype=None, dtype=None)

 Read from the file into a given buffer object.

 Fills the given buffer with frames in the given data format starting at the current read/write position (which can be changed with $s \in k$ ()) until the buffer is full or the end of the file is reached.
 This advances the read/write position by the number of frames that were read.